lupyuen/lupyuen.github.io/src/purescript.md

 }
 ```

 But we do this only for __Valid NuttX Addresses__.
-(Because otherwise we'll hyperlink to garbage)
+(Otherwise we'll hyperlink to hot garbage)

 How will __identifyAddress__ know if it's a Valid NuttX Address?
 Coming right up...

 # Identify a NuttX Address

-_Given a NuttX Address like 8000a0e4: How will we know whether it's in NuttX Kernel or NuttX Apps?
+_Given a NuttX Address like 8000a0e4: How will we know whether it's in NuttX Kernel or NuttX App?
 And whether it's Code, Data, BSS or Heap?_

 Once Again: We get a little help from __PureScript__ to match the Regex Patterns of __Valid NuttX Addresses__: [Main.purs](https://github.com/lupyuen/nuttx-purescript-parser/blob/main/src/Main.purs#L55-L102)